uswds/uswds-site/_components/combo-box/combo-box.md

 alert-content: Use this component with caution.
 issues_link: https://github.com/uswds/uswds/issues?q=is%3Aissue+is%3Aopen+label%3A%22Package%3A+Combo+Box%22
 warnings:
-- affectsAccessibility: true
+- affectsScreenReaders: true
   summary: Known assistive technology issues.
   summaryAdditional: Testing with people using assistive technology revealed usability concerns that require additional investigation.
 At this time, consider using a <a href="{{ site.baseurl }}/components/select">Select component</a> instead of a combo box.
 More research and testing is planned to better understand and address these accessibility issues.
-  issueRepo: uswds
+  githubRepo: uswds
-  issueNumber: 5522
+  githubNumber: 5522
 changelog:
   key: component-combo-box
 ---